Ashish-j-shetty/docker-fullstack/readme.md

 ### To start compose ( launch configs for docker containers ).

+(dont forget to build your app before compose)

 - start `docker-compose up` to start in detached mode add `-d`

 - to stop all containers and network `docker-compose down` to delete volumes too use `-v` bcs bydefault the volumes are not deleted.